Indonesia Revises Carbon Emission Targets and Pursues $20 Billion Renewable Energy Plan

 It is worth mentioning that Indonesia's updated figures in the CIPP document do not incorporate certain new “captive” coal plants that serve specific industrial facilities but are not integrated into the .
 Despite this, the JETP secretariat emphasized the shared commitment among Indonesia and the signatory countries to identify and implement effective solutions moving forward.

 Indonesia has previously pledged to halt the construction of new coal-fired power plants, although it has faced criticism for continuing to proceed with plants that were already in the planning stages.
-The country is also positioning itself as a key player in the electric vehicle market due to its status as the world's largest nickel producer.
+The country is also positioning itself as a key player in the market due to its status as the world's largest nickel producer.
 However, it faces the challenge of powering energy-intensive nickel smelters located in industrial parks that rely on coal for electricity.

 Add a comment